Supernatural (NewJeans song)

 "Supernatural" is a song by South Korean girl group NewJeans.
 ADOR released it as a CD single on June 21, 2024, along with the B-side track "Right Now".
 Produced by 250, "Supernatural" contains an interpolation of a section from the 2009 track "Back of My Mind" by Manami and songwriter Pharrell Williams.
 "Supernatural" and "Right Now" became NewJeans's first releases in Japanese, marking their debut in the Japanese music market.
 NewJeans began promoting in the country in April 2024, by announcing a fan meeting, opening pop-up stores in partnership with Kao and Shibuya109, having "Right Now" be featured in advertisements ahead of the official release, and teasing collaborations with Japanese artists Takashi Murakami and Hiroshi Fujiwara.
-It was the group's last single before their hiatus as a result of their lawsuit against ADOR, though they would return to the label on November 2025.
+"Supernatural" was the group's last single before their hiatus as a result of their lawsuit against ADOR, though they would return to the label in November 2025.
+It is also the last single featuring Danielle, as her exclusive contract with ADOR was terminated a month after the group's return to the label following the lawsuit.

 The Korean version of the song was unveiled on July 5, and on the same day, its music video premiered as "(Part.2)" of the original, which was labeled as "(Part.1)".
 Later on July 12, the group announced that they would also promote the single in Korea, and they subsequently began promotions across all music programs that same week.
 Jon Caramanica of The New York Times ranked "Supernatural" at number three on his list of the best songs of 2024.